min2ha/ukwa-site/content/target/4579/index.en.md

   "subject": "Nelson Mandela"
 }

-# United Reformed Church: a prayer for Mandela - and us

 <p>A statement by the Revd Michael Jagessar, moderator of the General Assembly of the United Reformed Church and the denomination’s secretary for racial justice and multicultural ministry.</p>